ANU Emerging Artist Support Scheme

 Asil invites audiences to reflect on the profound intersections of culture and technology, creating visually arresting and immersive experiences.
 Seeking to engage, to question and to be part of a larger dialogue shaping the cultural landscape.

-Sophie Dumaresq by Kirrily Jordan
+Sophie Dumaresq by Exhibitions

 Sophie Dumaresq, 2023.
 Image courtesy of the artist.